4dn-dcic/tibanna/README.md

 ```

 The fields required by the script include
-* "App" / "cwl_directory" : name of bucket and subdirectories that contains the cwl files.
+* "App" / "cwl_url" : name of github directory that contains the cwl files (directory for raw files).
 * "App" / "main_cwl" : name of the cwl file to run (wither workflow cwl or a command (single-step) cwl).
+* "App" / "cwl_files" : name of the other cwl files needed to run (e.g. called by main_cwl).
-* "Output" / "output_directory" : name of bucket and subdirectories where output files will be put.
+* "Output" / "output_bucket_directory" : name of bucket and subdirectories where output files will be put.
+The bucket must exist.
+Subdirectories can be created on the fly.
 * "Input" / "Input_files_data" / "class" : always 'File' unless array of files.
 It follows CWL convention used to define a file input in the meta data file used by cwl-runner.
 * "Input" / "Input_files_reference" / "class"  : same.
 * "Input" / "Input_files_data" / "dir" : name of bucket and subdirectories where a corresponding input data file is stored.